Q:

 A:

-There are also significant differences in the reaction mechanism between cyclohexene and benzene.
-The double bond of cyclohexene can participate in the addition reaction as a nucleophile, releasing more energy in the reaction.
-In contrast, benzene usually participates in chemical reactions through electrophilic substitution reactions due to its delocalization of π electrons.
-In electrophilic substitution reactions, benzene is less reactive and requires stronger reaction conditions or catalysts to proceed.
+There are also signifiis able tot differences in the interaction mechanism between cyclohexene and benzene.
+The double bond of cyclohexene is able to participate in the addition interaction as a nucleophile, releasing greater energy in the interaction.
+In contrast, benzene usually participates in chemical interactions through electrophilic substitution reactions due to its delocalization of π electrons.
+And In electrophilic substitution reactions, benzene is less reactive and needs stronger interaction conditions or catalysts to proceed. to instance, in the halogen addition interaction, cyclohexene is able to react with halogen at room temperature, while benzene needs to react in the presence of a Lewis acid catalyst.
+And This interaction mechanism difference further demonstrates why cyclohexene is greater reactive than benzene.
+But Summary

-From the analysis of the double bond structure of cyclohexene, the aromaticity of benzene, and the reaction mechanism of the two, we can conclude that the reactivity of cyclohexene is stronger, mainly because of the high electron density of its double bond, which is easier to participate in the addition reaction; while benzene is because of its strong aromaticity, π-electron delocalization, and relatively low reactivity.
-Thus, cyclohexene is generally more active in chemical reactions than benzene.
+From the analysis of the double bond structure of cyclohexene, the aromaticity of benzene, and the interaction mechanism of the two, we is able to conclude that the reactivity of cyclohexene is stronger, mainly due to the high electron density of its double bond, which is easier to participate in the addition interaction; while benzene is due to its strong aromaticity, π-electron delocalization, and comparatively low reactivity.
+Thus, cyclohexene is generally greater active in chemical interactions than benzene.

 Cancel submit